Can We Talk About Cannabis?

-As the main blog contributor for Kaleidoscope Fighting Lupus, I generally write about issues and/or experiences that I have encountered throughout my 26 year lupus journey.
+As a blog contributor for Kaleidoscope Fighting Lupus, I generally have written about issues and/or experiences that I have encountered throughout my 26 year lupus journey.
 I also write about things that I believe are relevant in the areas of treatment and symptom management.
 It is rare that I come across a subject that I know so little about, but is a recurring topic of discussion at many support groups, and on our social media.
 The subject I am referring to is cannabis.
 Now, regardless on how you feel about the subject of cannabis, know that I am writing purely on the basis of informing our community of readers what the world is saying about the use of cannabis and the use for lupus symptoms.
 Clearly, I am not a medical doctor or a naturopath.
 I am not advising, nor am I coming from a place of personal experience (believe me, this is a whole new “bowl” of wax for me).
 However, I do feel a responsibility to stay informed and to present the latest news and treatments that are out there, to you, my beloved lupus warriors.
 Lastly, I want you to know that I heard your questions, and that they are valid ones.
 So, can we talk about cannabis?

 WHAT IT IS: